baihaqi2193/mailing-cult/README.md

 ### Installation

-_To run this app, simply follow this installation steps_
+_To install and run this app locally, simply follow this installation steps_

 1. Clone the repo
    ```sh